thibaut1998e/Graph_signal_processing/README.md

 # Graph Signal Processing and Spectrogram Visualization via MinLA

+This readme gives of brief summary of our work, you can find a more detailed description in the article we wrote : *Analysis of the relation between the minLA problem and the visualisation of a graph spectrogram* (first document of repesitory)

 ## Overview

 This project investigates the relationship between the **Minimum Linear Arrangement (MinLA)** problem and the **visualization of graph spectrograms**.
 It shows that solving MinLA provides meaningful ways to reorder columns in a graph spectrogram, enhancing interpretability.
 Conversely, optimizing the spectrogram visualization also leads to good MinLA solutions.